 Improve your content and optimize for SEO

-For online publishers, a document review process can also include steps to optimize content for SEO, which is an essential part of being discovered by Google and getting users to see your content.
+For online publishers, a content review process can also include steps to optimize content for SEO, which is an essential part of being discovered by Google and getting users to see your content.

 As part of the content approval process, content optimization can suggest ways to include keywords, for example, so your content ranks in users’ searches.